From Figma Make to Figma Design

 How to install the html.to.design Chrome extension?

-4. Open html.to.design plugin in Figma Design
+4. Open the html.to.design plugin in Figma Design

-Open Figma, launch the html.to.design plugin.
+Open Figma and launch the html.to.design plugin.

 5. Import your capture in Figma Design